Vaazhvey Maayam: Plot

 Prathap, without knowing about Raja and Devi's relationship, proposes to Devi but she does not reciprocate.
 Shankar wants his sister to marry Prathap but all other family members including Devi favour Raja.
-He accepts their love and the couple get engaged.
+Shankar accepts their love and the couple get engaged.
 Raja and Devi start inviting people to their wedding.
 Devi visits Sandhiya's house and gets shocked to see that she has been widowed.
-Devi is told that her friend's husband was terminally ill but his family concealed the truth.
+Devi is told that Sandhiya's husband was terminally ill but his family concealed the truth.
 Devi gets angry and curses men for being so selfish.
-Raja gets admitted to the hospital and gets diagnosed with cancer.
+Raja gets admitted to the hospital and is diagnosed with cancer, however, he is not told that.
 Shankar, who is a doctor there, postpones the wedding citing some horoscope issues.
 Raja is angered by this and feels that he is intentionally trying to delay their marriage.
 He asks Devi to come to a temple and marry him.
-On the day of wedding, Raja coughs up blood and his friend Baby takes him to the hospital.
+On the day of wedding at the temple, Raja coughs up blood and his friend Baby takes him to the hospital.
 They learn that Raja has terminal cancer.

 Devi waits at the temple for Raja but leaves when he does not show up.
 Raja watches her leave from afar.
 Meanwhile, Prathap attempts to kill himself on seeing the wedding invitation of Raja and Devi.
 Raja overhears Prathap speaking to Shankar about his love for her.
 Raja decides to end his relationship with Devi so that she can start a new life with Prathap.
 Raja starts drinking heavily and moves in with Radha.
 Devi is shocked by Raja's behaviour and tries to bring him back.
 But Raja pretends that his marriage proposal to Devi was his revenge as Devi had insulted him at her friend's wedding.
 He says now no man will accept Devi as his wife.
 Devi gets angry and urges her brother get her married to anyone so that she can teach Raja a lesson.
 Her brother fixes her marriage with Prathap.
 Radha requests Raja to marry her.
 She says she wants the world to remember her not as a prostitute, rather as someone's wife.
 Raja marries her.
 Devi marries Prathap and she wants to go to Raja to show him.
 Baby tells her about Raja's illness and why he behaved the way he did.
 Devi is shocked and rushes to meet Raja.
 Raja's parents also come to know about this and come to see him.
-Raja sees Devi as a bride and breathes his last happily.
+Raja sees Devi as a bride and takes his last breath happily.